markd2/MarkDnD/ReptileGod/dungeon-handouts/d-37-throne-room.md

 Give the players every opportunity to come up with this one themselves, and don't use it if they don't need it.

+If things are going really badly, some trogs come in - depending on how the characters entered the lair, they come from the other way (so if players came in from boat, they'd come in from the secret passage, and vice versa.)

 For stronger parties, the DM should adjust the above sequence for balance - maybe the lightning bolt or dispel has been used, or she will order charmed characters to fight.
 Or maybe a few more crocodiles